Inferring Properties of the ISM from Supernova Remnant Size Distributions: Discussion

 \section{Discussion}

-Such puzzling values might lead one to consider the possibility that either surveys of supernova remnants are biased towards the warm, ionized medium or that the evolution of SNRs is not dominated by the simple Sedov radius model.
+These interesting values suggest a narrow derived density distribution that might lead one to consider the possibility that either surveys of supernova remnants are biased towards the warm, ionized medium or that the evolution of SNRs is not dominated by the simple Sedov radius model.
 However, an example of a non-Sedov model may include the stellar cavities formed before the progenitor explosion via stellar wind.
 For some time, it has been known that wind-driven mass-loss plays a significant role in the evolution of stars, particularly for massive stars whose end fates result in core-collapse supernovae \citep{chi86, mae00, woo02, smi14}.
 Strong radiation pressure launches powerful winds that push the interstellar medium out several parsecs away from the star, forming a pre-explosion cavity between the progenitor and a shell of ISM material.
 Upon explosion, a minimum ejecta mass of $6.6 M_{\odot}$ easily overwhelms any surrounding mass left in the stellar cavity; we verify this by considering a relatively low mass-loss rate of $10^{-6} M_{\odot}$ \citep{smi14}, combined with a wind velocity of 10 km/s, and a lower bound cavity size of 2 pc (to be calculated later).
 This results in a lower-bound for the mass in the surrounding medium:

 Similarly, an upper bound for high-mass stars can be approximated with a mass-loss rate of $10^{-4} M_{\odot}$/yr, a wind velocity of 300 km/s, and a cavity size of 20 pc, obtaining $M_{wind} \approx 6.5 M_{\odot}$.
 Therefore, we obtain a range of surrounding wind masses $0.2 \leq M_{wind} \leq 6.5$, compared to ejecta masses of $6.6 \leq M_{ej} \leq 118.6$ such that, $M_{ej} > M_{wind}$.